Alexander O'Neal (album): Commercial performance

-One of O'Neal's most commercially successful solo albums, in the United States it went on to peak at number 92 on the Billboard 200 and number 21 on Top R&B/Hip-Hop Albums.
+One of O'Neal's most commercially successful solo albums, in the United States Alexander O'Neal went on to peak at number 92 on the US Billboard 200 and number 21 on Top R&B/Hip-Hop Albums chart.
+In the UK, the album sold more than 100,000 copies and was certified gold by the BPI.
 The album launched four charting singles in the United Kingdom.
 "If You Were Here Tonight" peaked at number 13 on the UK Singles Chart; "A Broken Heart Can Mend" peaked at number 53; "What's Missing" at number 90; "You Were Meant to Be My Lady (Not My Girl)" at number 98.
-In the UK, the album sold more than 100,000 copies and was certified gold by the BPI.